UPCX-CORE/UPCX-Core/upcxio-wasm-spec-tests/README.md

     - `wasm2wat` provided by WABT handles this correctly, implying an error in CDT.
 - globals.14 -- Delete from generated tests or it segfaults due to missing wasm.
   - Imports "global_i32" from "spectest".
-    - Unclear what an appropriate substition from EOSIO would be.
+    - Unclear what an appropriate substition from UPCXIO would be.

 ## Contributing